 Mr Yayi a former head of the Togo-based West African Development Bank, lost considerable support during an economic downturn and a pyramid investment scheme scandal in 2010.
 This scandal involved several senior officials, and more than 100,000 people are reported to have lost their money.

 Recent years have seen two unverified allegations of plots against the president.
-In 2012 Mr Yayi said he had survived an attempted poisoning, and police claimed they had foiled a coup attempt against him in March 2013 linked to the poisoning affair.
+In 2012 Mr Yayi said he had survived an attempted poisoning, and police claimed they had foiled a coup attempt against him in March 2013.

 Born in 1952 into a Muslim family in the north, Mr Yayi later became an evangelical Christian.